-To facilitate real-time situational awareness and immediate response to critical water quality fluctuations, AquaSense shall incorporate Wi-Fi and Bluetooth communication protocols capable of reliably transmitting sensor readings to a secure, cloud based dashboard within 2 seconds of data acquisition.
-The system's network architecture must support live updates at intervals of 10-15 seconds, ensuring that rapid changes in water chemistry - such as sudden temperature drops or possible pH spikes - are detected and displayed almost instantaneously to the user.
-Upon identifying parameter excursions beyond user configured thresholds, AquaSense will trigger alert notifications, employing at least two delivery methods (push notifications and email) to mitigate the risk of delayed or overlooked alarms on the user's part.
-These alerts will be paired with intelligent suggestions for the user to take action: "-- pH levels low... consider performing a partial (25%) water change --", for example.
+AquaSense should be able to communicate data and analysis to the user via Wi-Fi and Bluetooth through a secure, cloud based dashboard in real-time.
+The system must support live updates at intervals of 10-15 seconds, ensuring that potential rapid changes in aquatic conditions (sudden temperature drops or pH spikes) are made aware early on.
+The user can configure thresholds based on the specific biotic needs of their aquarium, and AquaSense will alert them accordingly via push notifications or email.
+These alerts will be paired with intelligent suggestions for the user (ex. "-- pH levels low... consider performing a partial (25%) water change --").